Yawara: Police use

 Assistants of the Japanese police force created various ways to capture a criminal with the rope of the yawara.
 Japanese immigrant Frank Matsuyama taught the Berkeley, California, police department how to use the yawara in the 1930s.
 Matsuyama later wrote the book How to Use the Yawara Stick for Police, which details the use of an upgraded yawara that he created in 1937 or earlier for police officers.
 The upgraded yawara was made of Bakelite plastic and had golf shoe spikes on both ends.
-The spikes, which were made of metal, were to dishearten someone from taking the yawara from the police officer or to cause pain in order to stop a criminal.
+The spikes, which were made of metal, were to discourage someone from taking the yawara from the police officer or to cause pain in order to stop a criminal.
 Matsuyama stated in his book of his upgrade of the yawara, "The Yawara stick is very effective, easy to carry, easy to learn how to use, and easy to remember.
 It is hard – in fact, almost impossible – for anyone to wrest it from an Officer's grasp.
 The Yawara stick is better appearing, very inconspicuous, and is not objectionable to the public – even when it is being used".
 While some yawara have ball bearings on each end, that version has been banned for most police officer usage due to how easily it can penetrate both flesh and bone.
 A 1985 manual by the University of Illinois titled Police Yawara Stick Techniques, Second Edition details "the advantages and disadvantages of the yawara stick as a weapon".
 The manual states how police officers can effectively use the yawara and it includes illustrations for each method of use.